Skip to content →

 Roadmaps add a high-level structure that organizes projects in your workspace.
 Create custom roadmaps to organize work in a single team or across your workspace.

-All members of a workspace can view roadmaps, which means that your company's vision and direction is accessible to everyone at all times.
 Roadmaps help you make decisions and plan as you see projects and their expected completion dates on the timeline.
 The roadmap also gives meaningful context to daily project work which can help motivate the team members doing it.

 Go to workspace Roadmaps settings to turn on roadmaps for your workspace.
 Once you do, the Roadmap icon will appear in the lefthand side bar, under Views.